fuzzco/prismic-form/README.md

     1. Create a new repeatable type called `form`.
     1. Add a slice zone to the new `form` type and paste the options in `form-type.json`.
 1. **Source**
-    1. Copy the contents of `./prismic` into your `components` directory.
+    1. Copy the contents of the `prismic` directory into your `components` directory.